t-d-k/LibreCrypt/docs/advanced_topics.md

 When the user specifies a password for a new volume, or changes an existing volume's password, they have the option of carrying out analysis on the password entered in order to check it against a range of characteristics that are characteristic of weak passwords.

-DoxBox does _not_ yet include a "password strength" meter.
+LibreCrypt includes a "password strength" meter.

 <A NAME="level_5_heading_11">
 ##### Dictionary (aka Wordlist) Files
 </A>

+This question applies to a future version of LibreCrypt.

 Dictionary files (aka wordlist files) are straightforward text files which contain numerous words, one per line.

-DoxBox and DoxBox Explorer can be configured to check passwords against such files, to filter out weak passwords.
+LibreCrypt and LibreCrypt Explorer can be configured to check passwords against such files, to filter out weak passwords.

-DoxBox also supports wordlists in the Diceware (5 digit number, single space/tab, then word) and Mozilla Firefox (word followed by a single "/") formats.
+LibreCrypt also supports wordlists in the Diceware (5 digit number, single space/tab, then word) and Mozilla Firefox (word followed by a single "/") formats.

 Suitable dictionary files are widely available on the Internet; for example: